US overdose deaths fell 27% last year, the largest one-year decline ever seen

 But what each state will do with that money is currently at issue.
 “States can either say, ‘We won, we can walk away’” in the wake of the declines or they can use the lawsuit money on naloxone and other efforts, said Regina LaBelle, a former acting director of the Office of National Drug Control Policy.
 She now heads an addiction and public policy program at Georgetown University.

 President Donald Trump’s administration views opioids as largely a law enforcement issue and as a reason to step up border security.
-That worries many public health leaders and advocates.
+It also has been reorganizing and downsizing federal health agencies.

+Health Secretary Robert F. Kennedy Jr. said overdose prevention efforts will continue, but some public health experts say cuts mean the work will not go on at the same level.

+U.S. Rep. Madeleine Dean, a Pennsylvania Democrat, asked Kennedy at a Wednesday hearing “why the hell” those changes are being made when the steep drop in deaths showed “we were getting somewhere.”
+Some advocates made a similar point in a call with reporters last week.

 “We believe that taking a public health approach that seeks to support — not punish — people who use drugs is crucial to ending the overdose crisis,” said Dr. Tamara Olt, an Illinois woman whose 16-year-old son died of a heroin overdose in 2012.
 She is now executive director of Broken No Moore, an advocacy organization focused on substance use disorder.